mlrun/katacoda-scenarios/quick-start/container_registry.md

-# Container Registry

 [MLRun](https://github.com/mlrun/mlrun) requires an accessible docker-registry (such as Docker Hub).
 The registry’s URL and credentials are consumed by the applications via a pre-created Kubernetes secret.

 In this tutorial, you will use a local Docker registry.

 _NOTE_: in production environment, you should use a remote docker registry, which persists its storage and allow us to shuttle private images from being exposed.

-Installing a registry throughout [Helm](https://github.com/helm/charts/tree/master/stable/docker-registry#docker-registry-helm-chart):
+Installing a registry:

-`helm install registry stable/docker-registry --namespace kube-system --set service.type=NodePort --set service.nodePort=30100`{{execute}}
+`docker run --detach --publish 30100:5000 registry:2`{{execute}}

 Export the registry URL as an environment variable: